chargebyte/chargebyte-docs/docs/source/safety_protocol.rst

      - 1
      - 0
      -
-     - Is set when the contactor is closed
-   * - CS_Contactor1Error
-     - 34
-     - 1
-     -
-     - No
-     - 1
+     - State of contactor 1
-     - 0
-     -
-     - Is set when an error in the contactor is detected
    * - CS_Contactor2State
-     - 36
+     - 35
      - 2
      -
      - No
      - 1
      - 0
      -
-     - Is set when the contactor is closed
+     - State of contactor 2
-   * - CS_Contactor2Error
+   * - CS_Contactor3State
      - 37
-     - 1
+     - 2
      -
      - No
      - 1
      - 0
      -
-     - Is set when an error in the contactor is detected
+     - State of contactor 3
    * - CS_HV_Ready
      - 38
      - 1